MoonHighway/javascript-jungle-guide/data-structures/objects-and-arrays/lab-overview.md

 # Object and Array Lab

 In this lab, we'll put our skills to work by loading JSON data.
+It's highly unlikely that we'll get to both parts (probably skip Compare Birthdays).

-Open the slides for students.
-Run:
+Open the instructions slides for students.
+Run the following in the student files:

 ```vi
 npm run objects-arrays